 Some writers will use Scyn to build the story map, then move into Dabble to draft once the structure is set.

 That workflow makes sense if you like cloud access for drafting but still want a clearer structural pass before prose.
-Scyn handles the thinking.
-Dabble handles the writing.
+Scyn for the thinking, Dabble for the writing.

 That is not the only valid workflow, but it is the one that makes the division between the tools most obvious.